mercadopago/devsite-docs/guides/qr-code/final-steps/integration-test.en.md

 ### 1. With your seller user, assign an order to a Point of Sale.

-To test attended model, generate an order with the test user credentials you want as seller and send an order to the QR code previously created
+To test attended model, generate an order with the test user (credentials)[FAKER][CREDENTIALS][URL] you want as seller and send an order to the QR code previously created

 ### 2. Make a payment with your buyer user.